apache/streampipes/README.md

 For a more in-depth manual, read the installation guide at [https://streampipes.apache.org/docs/docs/user-guide-installation/](https://streampipes.apache.org/docs/docs/user-guide-installation/)!

-## Pipeline Elements
+## Extensions: Connect Adapters and Pipeline Elements

-StreamPipes includes a repository of ready-to-use pipeline elements.
+StreamPipes includes a repository of StreamPipes Connect adapters for a variety of IoT data sources as well as ready-to-use pipeline elements.
 A description of the standard elements can be found in the Github repository [streampipes-extensions](https://www.github.com/apache/incubator-streampipes-extensions).

 ## Building StreamPipes